marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/02-first-steps/16-function-expressions/article.md

 Here we can see a variable `sayHi` getting a value, the new function, created as `function() { alert("Hello"); }`.

-As the function creation happens in the context of the assignment expression (to the right side of `=`), this is a *Function Expression*.

-Please note, there's no name after the `function` keyword.
-Omitting a name is allowed for Function Expressions.

-Here we immediately assign it to the variable, so the meaning of these code samples is the same: "create a function and put it into the variable `sayHi`".

 In more advanced situations, that we'll come across later, a function may be created and immediately called or scheduled for a later execution, not stored anywhere, thus remaining anonymous.

 ## Function is a value

-Let's reiterate: no matter how the function is created, a function is a value.
-Both examples above store a function in the `sayHi` variable.

 We can even print out that value using `alert`: